Wondering what influences your electric scooter battery life?

-An electric scooter battery will typically last between 2 and 3 years, or 300 to 500 full charge cycles, whichever comes first.
-You can expect the battery performance to start degrading after 200-300 charge cycles.
+An electric scooter battery will typically last between 2 and 3 years, or between 300 to 500 charging cycles, whichever comes first.
+You can expect the battery performance to start degrading after 200-300 charging cycles.
 Lower-quality batteries can last less than 1 year, but good batteries can last up to 5 years.
-Responsible use prolongs the lifespan of the battery.

 What does battery life depend upon?